moo-man/WFRP4e-FoundryVTT/README.md

 - [Archives of the Empire: Vol 1.](https://foundryvtt.com/packages/wfrp4e-archives1/) - A fascinating and diverse collection of articles on topics that cover the length and breath of the Old World.

-- [Power Behind the Throne](https://foundryvtt.com/packages/wfrp4e-pbtt/) - carrying on from where Death of the Reik left off, Power Behind the Throne takes your brave heroes from Altdorf to the city of Middenheim, a towering city-state in the north of the Empire where trouble brews and a play for power is made.
+- [Power Behind the Throne](https://foundryvtt.com/packages/wfrp4e-pbtt/) - Carrying on from where Death of the Reik left off, Power Behind the Throne takes your brave heroes from Altdorf to the city of Middenheim, a towering city-state in the north of the Empire where trouble brews and a play for power is made.

+- [Altdorf: Crown of the Empire](https://foundryvtt.com/packages/wfrp4e-altdorf/) - A fascinating and entertaining guide to the capital, the nexus of government, religion, magic and military power in the Empire.
+Each district is carefully detailed with a wide variety of locations, plot hooks, and NPCs.

 **Unofficial**